KlefaffleWaffle/student-scheduler/README.md

 # Phase I: Analyzing Users, Competitors, and Initial Designs

+Scheduling classes is more difficult than it should be. <br>
+This simple fact drives our vision as Student Scheduler™️ <br>
+The process should be as smooth and transparent as possible for students. <br>
+They should have a scheduler as dynamic as them.  <br>

 **Executive Summary**

 * !!!In a bullet-list, provide a summary that highlights...!!!